gpestana/kapacitor-unit/README.md

 **A test framework for TICKscripts**

+Kapacitor-unit is a testing framework to make TICK scripts testing easy and automated.
+Test your tasks using pre defined data points and expected results and/or the recording and replay native features.

+Read more about the idea and motivation behind kapacitor-unit in [this blog post](http://www.gpestana.com/blog/post/kapacitor-unit/)

 **Note**: kapacitor-unit is still work in progress.
 Contributions and ideas are more then welcome!

-Read more about the idea and motivation behind kapacitor-unit in [this blog post](http://www.gpestana.com/blog/post/kapacitor-unit/)

 *DRAFT*